 Step 6: Calculate payroll and pay employees plus taxes.
 You can choose to pay employees in a variety of different ways (i.e., cash, check, direct deposit, pay cards).
 Federal taxes should be paid through the EFTPS.

 Step 7: File payroll taxes with the federal and state governments.
 The IRS has forms and instructions on filing federal taxes, including unemployment.
 You can also order official tax forms from the IRS.
 For Arizona state taxes, you must report withholding tax on an annual and a quarterly basis.
 For annual withholding tax reporting, you will use form A1-APR.
 For quarterly withholding reporting, you will use form A1-QRT.
 You can find these forms and instructions here.
-It’s important to note that if employees don’t submit a W-4, you will have to withhold 2.7% for state taxes by default.

 While all businesses must report quarterly and annually, Arizona has different rules when it relates to paying withholding taxes to the state.
 This is based on the total amount of withholding taxes paid.
 Arizona uses the average previous four quarters in the calculation for existing business.